binford2k/dropsonde-presentation/conclusion/cta.md

 at altitude over water to measure storm conditions as the device falls to the surface.

 .callout.info Installing Dropsonde is super straightforward.
-Install the `puppetlabs-dropsonde` Puppet module and classify your Puppet master with the `dropsonde` class.
+Install the `puppetlabs-dropsonde` Puppet module and classify your Puppet server with the `dropsonde` class.
 If you have multiple compile nodes, just classify the primary Puppet server.
 This will install the tool and configure a weekly cron job to submit the reports.